aptos-labs/aptos-core/developer-docs-site/docs/cli-tools/aptos-cli-tool/use-aptos-cli.md

 * A set of validators and their configuration
 * The initial set of Move modules, known as a framework
 * A unique `ChainId` (u8) that distinguishes this from other deployments
-* For test chains, there also exists an account that manages the minting of AptosCoib
+* For test chains, there also exists an account that manages the minting of AptosCoin

 ## Generating Genesis